Healthy Homes Assessment Taradale

 Taradale Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is a requirement throughout Taradale and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is a requirement in all Taradale and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records that demonstrate the conformance to the Healthy Homes Standard that apply or will be applicable to their rental properties.
+• Property managers and landlords have to keep records that prove compliance with the Healthy Homes Standards that apply or will apply throughout the tenancy period of an apartment rental.

-• Private landlords and property managers have to ensure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of any new, renewed or varied tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must meet the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) are required to comply with Healthy Homes Standard regardless of the date the tenancy was started.

-• All houses which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy began.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes